zhousheng-zser/Excalibur/docs/Julius/README.md

 A SIMD supported [BLAS](http://www.netlib.org/blas/) library.
 Now only some important interfaces were implementated.
 Given our usage, there is no plans for complex value supporting(i.e. only *float* and *double* datatypes will be implemented) currently.
-A the same time, some interfaces include but not limited *gemm*, *gemv* will support *int8* datatype as 'f'-prefix.
+A the same time, some interfaces include but not limited *gemm*, *gemv* will support *int8* datatype as 'f'-prefix and *float16* datatype as 'h'-prefix.

 ## Implementation Status